 Our academic staff have a strong research and practice background in specialist areas.
 We collaborate with key planning agencies in and around Dundee, meaning you can learn from practitioners through lectures, seminars, and fieldwork.
 This also means you will have the opportunity to engage with 'live' projects as part of your learning.

-The father of town planning, Patrick Geddes was a professor of botany at this university, which means we have strong historical links to the planning profession.
+The father of town planning, Patrick Geddes was a professor at this university, which means we have strong historical links to the planning profession.

 This course is fully accredited by the Royal Town Planning Institute